On This Page

 When it’s all set and done, what really matters?
 You want to be comfortable while riding your scooter.
 It’s got to feel right.
 That’s why at Fluid Free Ride, we look for the best designs available depending on your usage occasion like WideWheel, Mosquito and more.

 One thing to consider is the type of tires and the suspension.
 Some are airless and others are more traditional.
-For the last few years, there has been crazy progress on the types of tires in the market.
+For the last few years, there have been crazy progress on the types of tires in the market.
 Michelin created an airless tire that has been all over the news.
 What are the advantages?
-You don’t have to worry about flats and it has a better stability.
+You don’t have to worry about flats and it has better stability.
 Airless might bee a great option for you.

 Make sure to check for the tire sizes and front/rear suspension.
 You will want suspension if you use solid airless tires since all these things will affect your ride.
 But we both know the best way to really get the feel for it… test drive.
 Try to go out and ride a friend’s scooter or even watch YouTube video reviews.
 The best part about buying online is the reviews and experiences you get from real drivers (more on that later).